crarlus/paprbag/README.md

 ```
 See [here](https://rstudio.github.io/packrat/) and [here](https://www.r-bloggers.com/creating-reproducible-software-environments-with-packrat/) for more details about packrat.

-The packages versions are also listed (here)[link].
-They were installed under R version x.
+The packages versions are also listed [here](https://github.com/crarlus/paprbag/releases/download/2.0/packrat.lock).
+They were installed under R version 3.4.4.

 ***